 We have setup a forum called the “That Counts in Brinnington Forum” where residents, partners and the local community contribute to our planning and development to explore and increase opportunities in the area.
 This Forum puts residents at the heart of the decision making and we are grateful to be working with such incredible partners such as the Brinnington Big Local, Public Health and many more.
 We have fortnightly operations meetings, proposals to launch the local pilot community fund which residents will be able to access for projects which encourage physical activity.
 Below we have sections of how our work together is developing:

-We are looking for more volunteers who can support walking in the local area, so please for more information contact Hannah Bowler.
+We are looking for more volunteers who can support walking in the local area, so please for more information contact Lisa Arrandale.

 As part of on-going conversations, we are coordinating a cycling programme to provide education, intervention and support throughout the community.